jethroFloyd/ml-algo/readme.md

 This is a master repository for different machine learning algorithms, mostly pertaining to pattern recognition.

-Currently this contains the NSGA-2 algorithm.
+Currently this contains the NSGA-2 algorithm and AMOSA algorithm.

 In time, data-sets will also be added.